Skip to content

-If you're new to compression socks and garments, you probably have some questions.
-Understanding compression levels and what they mean for your body is the first step toward making the right choice.
+If you're new to compression gear, you probably have some questions.
+Whether you're looking at compression socks, calf sleeves, shorts, or tights, understanding compression levels and what they mean for your body is the first step toward making the right choice.

-Below, we'll explain what compression sock levels are, how compression grades work, and help you decide which level of compression is ideal for your body.
+Below, we'll explain what compression levels are, how compression grades work, and help you decide which level of compression is ideal for different parts of your body.

 About Compression Levels

 Levels of compression are measured by millimeters of mercury (mmHg) and separated by grade.
-These degrees of compression indicate how much pressure the garment applies to your legs.
-The most beneficial compression socks use graduated compression, meaning they are tighter at the ankle and gradually decrease pressure moving up the leg.ย
+These degrees of compression indicate how much pressure the garment applies to your body.
+The most beneficial compression garments use graduated compression, meaning they are tighter at the extremities and gradually decrease pressure as they move toward the core.

-This graduation helps push blood back toward the heart, aiding circulation.
+This graduation helps push blood back toward the heart, aiding circulation throughout your entire body.
 Understanding compression grades is essential for selecting the right product for your needs.

 Medical Grade 1: